 Have you been looking for a pair of snow boots for your child with narrow feet?
-Do you feel like every single pair of snow boot that you try gaps too much around your child’s legs and allows for too much foot movement inside the boot?
+Do you feel like every single pair of snow boots that you try gaps too much around your child’s legs and allows for too much foot movement inside the boot?

 Finding a pair of narrow snow boots can be a frustrating and time-consuming experience.
-There are no snow boots available in narrow widths, but there are certain snow boot that fit much narrow than others.
+There are no snow boots available in narrow widths, but there are certain snow boots that fit much narrow than others.

 I have been working for a specialized children’s shoe store for over 10 years now.
 The store specializes in shoes for children with foot and leg problems, but we provide regular shoe fittings as well.
 From my experience fitting thousands of kids, I have become familiar with the best shoe brands and shoe styles for children with narrow feet.

 Even though your child will be wearing the snow boots for a very short period of time and once in a while, it’s important that they are fitted properly.

 If your child has narrow feet, it’s really important that you provide your child with boots that are not too wide for their feet, otherwise you might end up creating several foot issues.
 A snow boot that is too wide means that your child’s feet will move too much inside the boot, and this constant friction between your child’s feet and the boots will lead to blisters, calluses, and corns.

 If the snow boots are too wide this will also compromise your child’s stability, specially when walking on wet, slippery surfaces.